-Oxidative stress is known to be a precursor to over 200 chronic, degenerative disease, including atherosclerosis, Parkinsons’ disease, Alzheimer’s disease, schizophrenia, bipolar disorder, chronic fatigue syndrome, and many auto-immune disorders.
+Oxidative stress is understood to be a precursor to over 200 chronic, degenerative diseases, and many auto-immune disorders.

-The following will help you understand more about what brings about oxidative stress, and how you can limit the effects of this process as you age and accumulate free radicals.
+The purpose of this post is to help you understand more about what brings about oxidative stress, and how you can limit the effects of this process as you age.

 Wikipedia defines Oxidative stress as “an imbalance between the production and manifestation of reactive oxygen species and a biological system’s ability to readily detoxify the reactive intermediates or to repair the resulting damage.